 An important part of financial management for every federal agency is to ensure that improper payments are prevented and reduced.
-On March 2, 2020, the Payment Integrity Information Act of 2019 (PIIA) repealed several improper payment and other related laws.
-PIIA aims to improve efforts to identify and reduce Governmentwide improper payments and sets forth improper payment1 reporting requirements for federal agencies, including an annual compliance review to be conducted by agency offices of inspectors general (OIGs).
+On March 2, 2020, the Payment Integrity Information Act of 2019 (PIIA) repealed and amended several improper payment and other related laws.
+PIIA aims to improve efforts to identify and reduce Governmentwide improper payments and sets forth improper payment reporting requirements for federal agencies, including an annual compliance review to be conducted by agency offices of inspectors general (OIGs).

 On March 5, 2021, the U.S. Office of Management and Budget (OMB) issued a revised version of Appendix C to OMB Circular A-123, Requirements for Payment Integrity Improvement, which provides guidance on PIIA implementation.
 The goal of this revised version is to transform the payment integrity compliance framework and create a more comprehensive and meaningful set of requirements.
-OMB Circular A-123, Appendix C also sets forth guidance on the annual OIG compliance reviews.